Neurrone/personal-knowledge-base/notes/cycle-of-experience.md

 ## Resistances Are Not Always Negative

-Resistances can also be interventions.
+Resistances can also be a form of intervention.
 To end sexual harassment, use introjection.

+Some amount of resistances is also normal and healthy.
+We would be overwhelmed without resistances which prevents us from being able to process too many units of work simultaneously.
+It is also a critical mechanism for survival and well-being.

+---

 TODO: fill in the blanks